aqiu384/megaten-database/docs/p3r/tartarus.md

 ##### 82F: Arcanist Decapitator + Heat Overseer + Sky Overseer
 * Nothing of note
 ##### 90F: Deviant Convict + Tome of Atrophy
-* Deviant Convict AI: Charge > Tarukaja > Rebellion, Herculean Strike
+* Deviant Convict AI: Charge > Tarukaja > Rebellion > Herculean Strike
 * Poison the Convict > Take out the Tome > Guard before the Strike > Finish it off
 ##### 91F: Controlling Partner + Dependent Partner
 * Poison the Dependent and Distress the Controlling for a Knockdown